ensemble piano quartet

 recorded live at the Americas Society, New York, NY.
 Video by Gareth Paul Cox and Kyrie Cox.

-performers Kristin Lee, violin; Maurycy Banaszek, viola; Nicholas Canellakis, cello; Timothy Andres, piano.
+performers Kristin Lee, violin; Maurycy Banaszek, viola; Nicholas Canellakis, cello; Timo Andres, piano.